 #8.
 Neon Eyes

-The ‘80s are not having a full comeback, but somehow neons have still found their way into the summer 2020 makeup trends.
+The ‘80s are not having a full comeback, but somehow neons have still found their way into the spring 2020 makeup trends.
 Go all out with neon shadow, combine it with other kinds of shades, or just use it as an accent – on the runways, all options were presented!

 The subtle touch of neon at Helmut Lang can be totally wearable!
 Models rocked glamorous winged eyeliner in neon shades of pink and green.
 We would describe the eyeshadow look at Nicole Miller as “neon sunset,” with a tri-color shadow look consisting of gold near the inner corner, bright yellow in the center, and highlighter orange in the outer corner.